GorvGoyl/Personal-Site-Gourav.io/pages/notion-boost/index.md

 > Missing something? [suggest / feedback](https://github.com/GorvGoyl/Notion-Boost-browser-extension/issues/new)

+## Who made this?

+Notion Boost is made by Gourav Goyal (gourav.io).
+I am a developer, productivity freak, and an ex-founder who relies heavily on Notion to organize things and manage work.
+I made this extension to make Notion more productive (and less distractive) by filling the gaps which I feel are lacked in Notion.

 ## Privacy Policy

 Notion Boost extension has no ads, no analytics, no trackers, and no use of cookies.
 Furthermore, Notion Boost extension **does not store or send any data** from your Notion account.